-Operating activities generated approximately \$15,000 of net cash for the fiscal year ended March 31, 2019, as compared to approximately \$2,786,000 of net cash for the fiscal year ended March 31, 2018.
-This decrease in the amount of cash generated by operating activities was primarily attributable to a decrease in net income during the fiscal year ended March 31, 2019 as discussed above.
+Operating activities generated approximately \$1,158,000 of net cash for the fiscal year ended March 31, 2020, as compared to approximately \$15,000 of net cash for the fiscal year ended March 31, 2019.
+This increase in the amount of cash generated by operating activities was primarily attributable to an increase in net income for the fiscal year ended March 31, 2020 and an increase in accounts payable as of March 31, 2020 as compared to that as of March 31, 2019.

-As of March 31, 2019, we had approximately \$7,527,000 in cash and cash equivalents, as compared to approximately \$8,751,000 in cash and cash equivalents as of March 31, 2018.
-Working capital at March 31, 2019 was approximately \$6,249,000, as compared to approximately \$7,016,000 at March 31, 2018.
-The decrease in working capital was primarily the result of an increase in acquisition of property, plant and equipment during the fiscal year ended March 31, 2019.
+As of March 31, 2020, we had approximately \$9,111,000 in cash and cash equivalents, as compared to approximately \$7,527,000 in cash and cash equivalents as of March 31, 2019.
+Working capital at March 31, 2020 was approximately \$5,712,000, as compared to approximately \$6,249,000 at March 31, 2019.
+The decrease in working capital was primarily the result of an increase in short-term bank loan obtained for acquiring long-term held-to-maturity debt securities.
 We believe there are no material restrictions (including foreign exchange controls) on the ability of our subsidiaries to transfer funds to us in the form of cash dividends, loans, advances or product/material purchases.
 We believe our working capital is sufficient for our present requirements.

-As of March 31, 2019, we had approximately \$600,000 in net trade receivables, as compared to approximately \$794,000 as of March 31, 2018.
-This decrease of approximately \$194,000 was primarily attributable to lower sales revenue for the fiscal year ended March 31, 2019.
+As of March 31, 2020, we had approximately \$811,000 in net trade receivables, as compared to approximately \$600,000 as of March 31, 2019.
+This increase of approximately \$211,000 was primarily attributable to an increase in sales during the month of March 2020 as compared to sales during March 2019.

-As of March 31, 2019, we had approximately \$829,000 in inventories, as compared to approximately \$1,012,000 as of March 31, 2018.
-This decrease of approximately \$183,000 was primarily attributable to a lower inventory level required as a result of lower sales revenue.
+As of March 31, 2020, we had approximately \$1,178,000 in inventories, as compared to approximately \$829,000 as of March 31, 2019.
+This increase of approximately \$349,000 was primarily attributable to an increase in raw materials purchased before March 31, 2020 in preparation for the production in the following months, and an increase in finished goods manufactured in anticipation of increasing online sales for the months following March 2020.

-As of March 31, 2019, we had a total of approximately \$443,000 in notes and accounts payable, as compared to approximately \$1,023,000 as of March 31, 2018.
-The decrease of approximately \$580,000 was primarily attributable to a decrease in raw materials purchased during the fiscal year ended March 31, 2019.
+As of March 31, 2020, we had a total of approximately \$775,000 in notes and accounts payable, as compared to approximately \$443,000 as of March 31, 2019.
+The increase of approximately \$332,000 was primarily attributable to an increase in raw materials purchased before March 31, 2020.

-As of March 31, 2019, we had in place general banking facilities with one financial institution with amounts available aggregating approximately \$5,128,000 (2018: \$5,128,000).
-Such facility includes the ability to obtain overdrafts, letters of credit, short-term notes payable, factoring, short-term loans, long-term loans and financial instruments including forward contracts.
-As of March 31, 2019, we had utilized approximately \$445,000 from this general banking facility.
-Interest on this indebtedness fluctuates with the prime rate and the Hong Kong Interbank Offer Rate as set by the Hong Kong Bankers Association, and the People's Bank of China's loan benchmark interest rate.
-The bank credit facility is collateralized by our bank guarantee and an investment property of the Company.
+As of March 31, 2020, we had in place general banking facilities with one financial institution with amounts available aggregating approximately \$5,128,000 (2019: \$5,128,000).
+Such facility includes the ability to obtain overdrafts, letters of credit, short-term notes payable, factoring, short-term loans, long-term loans and financial instruments.
+As of March 31, 2020, we had utilized approximately \$1,937,000 from this general banking facility.
+Interest on this indebtedness fluctuates with the prime rate and the Hong Kong Interbank Offer Rate as set by the Hong Kong Bankers Association.
+The bank credit facility is collateralized by our bank guarantee, an investment property of the Company and the rental assignment over such property, a life insurance contract and a listed debt instrument.
 Our bank credit facility is due for renewal annually.
-We anticipate that the banking facilities will be renewed on substantially the same terms and our utilization in the next year will remain at a similar level as that in the current year.
-During the fiscal years ended March 31, 2018 and 2019, we paid a total of approximately \$10,000 and \$23,000, respectively, in interest on indebtedness.
+We anticipate that the banking facility will be renewed on substantially the same terms and our utilization in the next year will remain at a similar level as that in the current year.
+During the fiscal years ended March 31, 2019 and 2020, we paid a total of approximately \$23,000 and \$64,000, respectively, in interest on indebtedness.